Crate pubgrub

 }

-The first method choose_package_version chooses a package and available version compatible with the provided options.
-A helper function choose_package_with_fewest_versions is provided for convenience in cases when lists of available versions for packages are easily obtained.
-The strategy of that helper function consists in choosing the package with the fewest number of compatible versions to speed up resolution.
+The first method choose_version chooses a version compatible with the provided range for a package.
+The second method prioritize in which order different packages should be chosen.
+Usually prioritizing packages with the fewest number of compatible versions speeds up resolution.
 But in general you are free to employ whatever strategy suits you best to pick a package and a version.

-The second method get_dependencies aims at retrieving the dependencies of a given package at a given version.
-Returns None if dependencies are unknown.
+The third method get_dependencies aims at retrieving the dependencies of a given package at a given version.

 In a real scenario, these two methods may involve reading the file system or doing network request, so you may want to hold a cache in your DependencyProvider implementation.
 How exactly this could be achieved is shown in CachingDependencyProvider (see examples/caching_dependency_provider.rs).
 You could also use the OfflineDependencyProvider type defined by the crate as guidance, but you are free to use whatever approach makes sense in your situation.